zubairshahzadarain/Data_pipeline_and_analysis_using_airflow/README.md

     * perfoming some calculationg as mention task like (calculate total sales amount per customer ,top-selling products ,Analyze sales trends over time)  and creating visualization

 ### My understanding with data .
-as we know, we have csv that contains  sale related info like product id and customer id and order no etc...   and from JSONPlaceholder api we have user data (id, addres,lat,long etc).
+As we know, we have csv that contains  sale related info like product id and customer id and order no etc...   and from JSONPlaceholder api we have user data (id, addres,lat,long etc).

 later for analysis  purpose  we can join the data  base on customer_id from sale_info table and id from user table  we  can take . each user conatins  lat long .  we   did  api hit to OpenWeatherMap  to get weather detail .  and append to each user..

+at the end we will join all data in one dataframe  and then will perform  data manipulation then save to database as in staging table.   then will use perform calculation that mention in task and we will save to database .. later power bi or other tool or using python we can do visualization.

 Note : at the end of doc  i have given   Schema of databse.
- ### technology selection.
+ ### Technology selection.
 we  have lots  of tools and techniques  to perform this task .  we can suggest   solution  base current  situation in organization like budget , resources or time frame and importance  of task . to perfrom this task we  can use cloud soltuion azure  like data factory  kind of stuff ..  or tools  like  SSIS  packages or  pentaho ETL  tool  ..